 It’s larger size and bulk may be viewed by many as a bit of a downfall of this unit, however from personal experience I’ve found that the clamshell design is very robust and durable.
 You definitely won’t be accidentally snapping an arm off the Phantom 4 Pro V2 after dropping it, a scenario that is entirely possible with the smaller folding models such as the Mavic or Mini 2 drones.
 If you don’t do a lot of travel that requires a more compact, space saving drone, I would definitely recommend this drone over, say, a Mavic Pro (or even a Mavic 2 Pro).

 Something else of note (maybe not directly related to photography but useful to know prior to deciding) is that the Phantom 4 Pro is widely regarded as one of the most accurate mapping drones on the market due to its high pixel count and excellent stabilized camera gimbal.
+It is also great for things like drone roof inspection maps that require high resolution.
 Read more about mapping with drones in our blog post here.

 I’ll be keeping this drone in my arsenal for years to come, it has treated me very well!

 #5.
 DJI Mini 2 Drone (Great for Photographers on a Budget)

 The DJI Mini 2 is the successor to one of the most popular drones of all time, the DJI Mavic Mini.
 It is one of those drones that pretty much every photographer should have in their toolbox.
 Small, lightweight and just light enough to fall outside of most countries’ regulations it is a great way to see if you’ll like aerial photography via drone before splurging on a bigger, more capable machine.